sradc/sradc.github.io/_posts/2023-09-25-reversal-curse.md

     />
 </p>

 So the original accuracies have gone up by quite a lot.
-In the case of `gpt-3.5-turbo`, around 4x.
+In the case of `gpt-3.5-turbo` the accuracy has roughly quadrupled.

 Does this have significance with regards to the key findings of the paper?
 Probably not, as pointed out by Owain Evans in a [Tweet](https://x.com/OwainEvans_UK/status/1705697503776231444):